 We noticed that the concerns raised by the reviewer typically reflected a need for further or where information was lacking in the original submission.
 We addressed this throughout the manuscript with additional procedural information and further clarity in decisions taken and methods used.
 We thank the reviewer for this feedback, as this served to ensure that our manuscript is understandable and transferable to the wide readership of Conservation Biology.

 We wish to highlight that we were conservative in all our sampling, DNA processing, sequencing and bioinformatics protocols.
 Indeed, we used conservative thresholds for inclusion of DNA at every step of the way, and we further exclude any sample that made it through all these steps and yet contained less than 2 sequences altogether, even though they present potentially real penguin consumption (Deagle et al. 2013).
-We then apply a polymorphism approach to a novel question and system, we only selected the most abundant sequences (n = 9) within samples that contained abundant little penguin DNA (n = 6) and with a sequence abundance threshold for inclusion far higher (~10% of total for each sample) than would be possible by platform error (1%), we excluded thousands of unique sequences with this approach.
+We then apply a polymorphism approach to a novel question and system, we only selected the most abundant sequences (n = 9) within samples that contained abundant little penguin DNA (n = 6) and with a sequence abundance threshold for inclusion far higher (~7.5% of the total for each sample) than would be possible by platform error (1%), we excluded thousands of unique sequences with this approach.
 We provide further detail in this response and in our manuscript regarding protocols followed.

 We sincerely hope that the reviewer, editor and readership will appreciate the balance we have aimed to achieve in the level of care taken to control for any sources of error while presenting novel and impactful research.
 One of the offshore island little penguin populations, for which we obtained evidence of fur seal predation, has crashed this year during the time this paper has been in review, and this paper will be instrumental in determining monitoring and management solutions.
 This paper is positioned to be of significant relevance to conservation practitioners faced with rapid species declines, species redistributions under climate change, and growing species conflicts in response to human-altered ecosystems and food webs.